Overlay

 Our Regional Board network is a vital way in which we deliver the bank’s strategy at a local level.
 Here we talk to Judith Cruickshank, Chair of the Scotland Board, about the support they’re providing to their customers, businesses and communities.

-Tell us about the region the board covers?
+Tell us about the region the Board covers?

-Since our foundation in 1727, the Royal Bank of Scotland (RBS) has been supporting the Scottish economy and helping Scottish people and businesses manage their finances.
+Since our foundation in 1727, the Royal Bank of Scotland has been supporting the Scottish economy and helping Scottish people and businesses manage their finances.
 Today, we bank around one in three businesses, one in five people, and one in seven mortgages.

 In 2025, our commitment to the people, families, and businesses who call Scotland home remains as strong as ever.
 We support our customers and the Scottish economy by removing barriers to enterprise and championing a diversity of businesses, from start-ups to large corporates.

-What are the unique ways the board helps support local business and the regional economy?
+What are the unique ways the Board helps support local business and the regional economy?

-How is the board bringing us closer to our customers?
+How is the Board bringing us closer to our customers?

-What impact has the board had on its regional community?
+What impact has the Board had on its regional community?

 Supporting regional communities is essential for fostering resilience, enhancing well-being, and promoting social cohesion.
 Initiatives that contribute to this create tangible impacts that uplift local populations, enable grassroots organisations, and strengthen community ties.

-What next for the board?
+What next for the Board?

-The board is committed to supporting our customers, communities, and businesses in Scotland through a series of innovative initiatives that address local needs and create opportunities.
-A key highlight is the planned ‘Board on the Road’ visit to Greenock in the second half of 2025, which will engage local stakeholders and foster collaboration.
+The Board is committed to supporting our customers, communities, and businesses in Scotland through a series of innovative initiatives that address local needs and create opportunities.
+We’ll be continuing to visit towns and cities across Scotland, meeting with customers and communities to foster collaboration.

-The board is also committed to enhancing financial capability among young people and customers through initiatives like Royal Bank Thrive and Financial Foundations.
+The Board is also committed to enhancing financial capability among young people and customers through initiatives like Royal Bank Thrive and Financial Foundations.
 These programmes are designed to provide essential financial education, empowering individuals to make informed decisions about their financial futures.

 The material published on this page is for information purposes only and should not be regarded as providing any specific advice, or used by consumers to make financial decision.
 Terms and conditions apply to any products or services mentioned.